Governed environment observation

 None of these organizations can apologize in a blog post and push a hotfix.
 The blast radius of a wrong autonomous action in a regulated cloud environment is asymmetric and often irreversible.
 You can always choose to act later.
 You cannot un-expose patient data, un-file an SEC disclosure, or un-trigger a DoD program investigation.

-The regulatory environment has also moved decisively in this direction.
-The EU AI Act requires human oversight and post-hoc auditability for high-risk AI systems.
+The regulatory environment has also moved in this direction.
+High-risk AI systems must maintain logs enabling post-hoc auditability, with traceability and technical documentation requirements that continue to expand — AIM's architecture was designed with that direction in mind.
 SEC cybersecurity disclosure rules require material incident reporting.
 State privacy laws create individual liability for data exposure.
 HIPAA, CMMC, FedRAMP, FISMA — every compliance framework AIM's customers operate under creates legal accountability for what autonomous AI does in their environment.
 “The agent acted on its own” is not a defense.
 It is an aggravating factor.

 What makes Scout different from “agentic AI” products